PThanapon/e7herodata/README.md

 - **Plot Storage**: The resulting plots are saved as image files, each illustrating the average value of a specific statistic by category.

-Unlike Part 2, which utilizes Matplotlib for visualization, Part 3 employs the Seaborn library to create these informative visualizations.
+While Part 2 use Matplotlib for visualization, Part 3 employs the Seaborn library to create these informative visualizations.

-Together, these sections offer a comprehensive approach to character data analysis, allowing users to explore character statistics from different perspectives and gain valuable insights into the game's characters.
+Together, these visualizations allowing me to explore character statistics from different perspectives and gain valuable insights into the game's characters.

 ## Part 4: Interactive Web Dashboard ( [e7dash.py](https://github.com/pthanapon/e7herodata/blob/main/e7dash.py) )